Carmel by the Sea - Fairy Tale Cottages of Hugh Comstock - Names Locations and Map

 The Knoll on Torres Street

-Shortly after Huge and Mayotta married their rented home became full of her “children,” the Otsy-Totsy that people came from Los Angeles and San Francisco to purchase.
+Shortly after Huge and Mayotta married their home became full of her “children,” the Otsy-Totsy that people came from Los Angeles and San Francisco to purchase.
 With every nook and cranny filled with dolls, Mayotta asked Hugh if he might build her a cottage in their backyard just to display her dolls.

 George had built his sister Catherine’s home in Carmel, so why not.
 In the spirit of adventure Hugh set out designing and building Carmel’s first doll house, a whimsical fairy tale style cottage.
 Built with little more than a band saw and a pen knife, Hugh and Mayotta Comstock’s dream took root on the oak and pine covered knoll of Torres Street between 5th & 6th Avenue.